Looking for information about your firm's panel status?

 Scottish Building Society Conveyancing Panel: Recently Asked Questions

-Is it the case that the Law Society has recommended that firms check their status on the
+Is it the case that the Law Society has advised that firms check their status on the

 Scottish Building Society conveyancing panel?

-The Scottish Law Society has advised that solicitors should check their panel status with lenders prior to accepting client instructions to act.
+The Law Society of Scotland has advised that solicitors should check their lender panel status prior to accepting client instructions to act.
 The advice is lender-agnostic as it does not relate specifically to solicitors on the

-Are there any specific Scottish Building Society conveyancing panel requirements relating to Transfer of Equity Conveyancing?
+Are there any specific Scottish Building Society conveyancing panel obligations relating to Transfer of Equity Conveyancing?

-Scottish Building Society approved solicitors are bound by the UK Finance Lenders’ Handbook instructions relating to Transfer of Equity.
+Scottish Building Society approved panel lawyers have to comply with the UK Finance Lenders’ Handbook instructions relating to Transfer of Equity.
 These are set out in Section 16.3.
 First, your firm must approve the form of Transfer of Equity (which should be in the Land Registry's standard form) and, if

 Scottish Building Society require, the deed of covenant on their behalf.
 You will need to check